microbecode/evm-connector/README.md

 ## Functionality

-### Defining functions
+### Importing functions

-You can either add your own custom functions, or use the predefined contract templates to add functions from standard contracts.
+You can import functions either with an ABI or from a known contract standard (such as ERC-20).
+The tool will tell you if the import succeeded.
+Notes about the import:

+1. Not all legacy ABI formats are supported
+1. Not all parameter types are (yet) supported.
+Only functions with supported parameter types will be imported.

 ### Share contract definition